Board Reminds Contractors They Must Hold License To Work in Natural Disaster Areas

 A contractor license can be verified on CSLB's website, www.cslb.ca.gov, to see if it is active and in the right classification for the work to be done.
 You can also check for legal complaints, the correct business name, address and workers' compensation insurance coverage for employees.

 The Contractors State License Board operates under the umbrella of the California Department of Consumer Affairs.
-CSLB licenses and regulates California's 290,000 contractors.
-In fiscal year 2014-15, CSLB helped recover nearly $68 million in ordered restitution for consumers.
+CSLB licenses and regulates almost 290,000 contractors in California, and is regarded as one of the leading consumer protection agencies in the United States.
+In fiscal year 2016-17, CSLB helped recover just over $47 million in ordered restitution for consumers.